47 Types of Investment Properties in the USA – Which Should You Buy?

 Some duplexes used to be one house but were split into two homes.

-It can be separated by a party wall, which divides the building into two homes, or someone could take the entire ground floor and another, the first floor.
+It can be separated by a party wall, dividing the building into two homes, or someone could take the entire ground floor and the first floor.

 Duplexes are often cheaper than single-family homes because they cost less to build.

 However, there is an issue of privacy and noise to consider when living in a duplex.